ZOOM is the video conferencing tool you will use in this class to attend your discussion sections and office hours.

 - For iOS, search “Zoom” on Apple AppStore or open Safari, and enter zoom.us.
 It will direct you to https://itunes.apple.com/us/app/zoom.us-cloud-video-meetings/id546505307

 - For Android, search “Zoom Meetings” on Google Play.
 It will direct you tohttps://play.google.com/store/apps/details?id=us.zoom.videomeetings

 Get Started with ZOOM – Official Training

 Explore how Zoom can help you and your team!
 Take note of these tips and tricks as you’re starting with Zoom.

 The Zoom Menu Bar:

-The ZOOM menu bar appears at the bottom of the ZOOM window once the meeting begins.
-If you don’t see the menu bar, move your mouse slightly and the bar will appear.
+Once the meeting begins, the ZOOM menu bar appears at the bottom of the ZOOM window.
+If you don’t see the menu bar, move your mouse slightly, and the bar will appear.
 (The bar disappears after a few seconds when in full-screen mode.)

-With the ZOOM Menu Bar you are able to do the following:
+With the ZOOM Menu Bar, you can do the following:

 - Mute/unmute your audio (not the audio of the participants).
 You can also select your audio input here by clicking the up arrow next to the microphone icon.

 - Start/stop your video.
 You can also select your video input here by clicking the up arrow next to the video camera icon.